CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ### `price_w`
 !!! description "`CryptoFromPoolsRate.price_w() -> uint256`"

-    Function to calculate and write the price and updates `cached_rate` and `cached_timestamp`.
-This function is called whenever the `_exchange` function is called within the AMM contract of the lending market.
+    This function calculates and writes the price while updating `cached_rate` and `cached_timestamp`.
+It is invoked whenever the `_exchange` function is called within the AMM contract of the lending market.

     Returns: oracle price (`uint256`).